LongHairedHacker/zaehlrohr/README.md

 This is done by attaching two light barriers to each tube connecting the switching node with its neighbors.
 As a by-product this setup also provides the possibility to calculate speed of each capsule.
-All measurements will be aggregated to node status website.
+All measurements will be aggregated to a node status website.

 Technical details
 -----------------